xpac27/json-to-ascii-tab/documentation/knowledge/alphatext_format-knowledge.md

 - `\staff {tabs}` selects tab staff for stringed instruments.
 - `\tuning (E4 B3 G3 D3 A2 E2)` defines string tuning (note names with octave).
 - `\ts N D` sets time signature (e.g. `\ts 4 4`) and can be placed before the first beat of a bar.
 - `\multiBarRest` enables AlphaTab multi-bar rests for consecutive empty measures.
+The converter emits it globally and again after each `\track` to ensure per-track activation.
 - `\ro ()` starts a repeat section (repeat open).
 The empty argument list avoids ambiguity when a bar begins with a chord `(` after the tag.
 - `\rc N` ends a repeat section and sets the repeat count (e.g. `\rc 2`).